You are here

 Mock interviews can be tailored to a specific career path.
 In order to maximize the benefits of a mock interview, students are asked to:

 - Visit, call or email the Student Development Office to set up an appointment

 - Describe the type of job or internship they are targeting

 - Provide a current working resume (Don’t have one – Career Center will provide assistance in developing one)

 - Make an appointment to interview with a KWU Student Development staff member

-Contact Coutney Wiggins or stop by the KWU Student Development Office (Student Services) on the lower level of Pioneer Hall to schedule your mock interview today!
+Contact Patsy Stockham or stop by the KWU Student Development Office (Student Services) on the lower level of Pioneer Hall to schedule your mock interview today!